Michael Fishman

 Michael Aaron Fishman (born October 22, 1981) is an American actor, writer, and producer known for playing D.J.
 Conner on the long-running series Roseanne and its spin-off show The Conners.

 Early life

 Fishman was born in Los Angeles County, California, to a family of Jewish descent.

-He grew up in Cypress, California in Orange County and attended Arnold Elementary School.
+He grew up in Cypress, California, and attended Arnold Elementary School.

 Career

 Roseanne: 1988–1997, 2018

 Fishman's acting career began after he met Roseanne Barr during an early audition.
 She asked him to tell her a joke.
 He said, "Why did the turtle cross the road?
 It was the chicken's day off."
 She was impressed, and although he had no experience, Barr fought for Fishman to play D.J.
 Conner.
 He worked on Roseanne from age six to fifteen.

 On April 28, 2017, it was announced that an eight-episode revival of Roseanne was in the works and being shopped around to various networks and that it would feature most of the original main cast.
 However, at the time, it was unknown if Fishman would reprise his role as D.J.
 Conner.
 On May 16, 2017, it was confirmed that Fishman had signed on to appear in the revival, to air mid-season in 2018 on ABC.